Japanese restaurants are ideal destinations for groups with different food preferences.

 Spicy wasabi and pungent ginger often accompany sushi and sashimi.
 These spices make these dishes tricky to pair with wine.
 A fragrant white wine, instead of sake, is the answer.
 A slightly sweet Gewürztraminer, with its strong aroma, will enhance the fragrant ginger and complement the of fish.

 However, the strong flavors of Gewürztraminer are not for everyone.
 Sushi and sashimi, served often as an assorted platter, combines many tastes and flavors.
 An aromatic off-dry Riesling or a young Sauvignon Blanc is perfect for a combo platter.
 A Sauvignon Blanc from New Zealand complements sashimi and simple sushi rolls.

 If you’re seeking comfort food, then Japanese noodle dishes are for you — served cold, hot, stir-fried or in a soup.

 Sometimes noodles are served plain with a dipping sauce, but mostly they are mixed with vegetables, roasted meats, fish or eggs.
 Thick and chewy udon noodles are the ultimate comfort food.
 They pair well with a light red wine such as a Pinot Noir or full-bodied, white versions of Côtes du Rhône or Châteauneuf-du-Pape.
 By contrast, ramen noodles served in a rich broth with slices of roast pork pair perfectly with red versions of Côtes du Rhône or Châteauneuf-du-Pape.

-If grilling is your choice, then teriyaki or hibachi dishes will satisfy with offerings of beef, pork, chicken, fish or vegetables.
+If grilling is your choice, try teriyaki or hibachi dishes with beef, pork, chicken, fish or vegetables.
 Hibachi cooking is done on an iron grill with light seasoning and served with dipping sauces.
 Teriyaki is all about the sauce.
 Translated as “glossy grilled,” teriyaki involves continuously basting the meat throughout the grilling process.